 - more inflamed skin around your bottom – this can be a sign of a skin infection

 - very upset stomach or vomiting, very bad dizziness or fainting, muscle weakness, feeling very tired, mood changes, loss of appetite and weight loss – these can be signs of adrenal gland problems

-- confused, sleepy, more hungry or thirsty, peeing more often, breathing fast or breath that smells like fruit - these can be signs of high blood sugar high blood sugar
+- confused, sleepy, more hungry or thirsty, peeing more often, breathing fast or breath that smells like fruit – these can be signs of diabetes or complications of diabetes

 Serious allergic reaction

-It's extremely rare to have an allergic reaction (anaphylaxis) to a hydrocortisone treatment for piles, but if this happens to you, contact a doctor straight away.
+It's extremely rare to have an allergic reaction (anaphylaxis) to hydrocortisone.

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin

 - you get tightness in the chest or throat